luyadev/luya/docs/guide/app-speed.md

 ## Caching

 You should always enable caching in production!
-Caching stores data inside the runtime folder which will reduce the number of sql requests.
+Caching stores data inside the runtime folder which will reduce the number of SQL requests.
 The LUYA admin UI and CMS module are using the caching system where often for large and time consuming tasks.

 In order to enable the caching, open your config and add the caching to the components section: